• Skip to primary navigation

 1. Once the flowers are dry, add the fillings inside the flower

-2. Close the top
+2. Close the tips of the petals

 3. Dip the flower in the batter

-5. Turn them to cook evenly
+5. Turn them to cook evenly; it takes only a couple of minutes

 7. Serve immediately while they are warm and crispy